Optical aberration: Analytic treatment of aberrations

-The expression for these coefficients in terms of the constants of the optical system, i.e. the radii, thicknesses, refractive indices and distances between the lenses, was solved by L. Seidel; in 1840, J. Petzval constructed his portrait objective, from similar calculations which have never been published.
+The expression for these coefficients in terms of the constants of the optical system, i.e. the radii, thicknesses, refractive indices and distances between the lenses, was solved by L. von Seidel; in 1840, J. Petzval constructed his portrait objective, from similar calculations which have never been published.
 The theory was elaborated by S. Finterswalder, who also published a posthumous paper of Seidel containing a short view of his work; a simpler form was given by A. Kerber.
 A. Konig and M. von Rohr have represented Kerber's method, and have deduced the Seidel formulae from geometrical considerations based on the Abbe method, and have interpreted the analytical results geometrically.

-The aberrations can also be expressed by means of the characteristic function of the system and its differential coefficients, instead of by the radii, &c., of the lenses; these formulae are not immediately applicable, but give, however, the relation between the number of aberrations and the order.
-Sir William Rowan Hamilton (British Assoc.
-Report, 1833, p.
-360) thus derived the aberrations of the third order; and in later times the method was pursued by Clerk Maxwell (Proc.
+The aberrations can also be expressed by means of the characteristic function of the system and its differential coefficients, instead of by the radii, etc., of the lenses; these formulae are not immediately applicable, but give, however, the relation between the number of aberrations and the order.
+William Rowan Hamilton thus derived the aberrations of the third order; and in later times the method was pursued by Clerk Maxwell (Proc.
 London Math.
 Soc., 1874–1875; (see also the treatises of R. S. Heath and L. A. Herman), M. Thiesen (Berlin.
 Akad.
 Sitzber., 1890, 35, p.
 804), H. Bruns (Leipzig.
 Math.
 Phys.
 Ber., 1895, 21, p.
 410), and particularly successfully by K. Schwarzschild (Göttingen.
 Akad.
 Abhandl., 1905, 4, No. 1), who thus discovered the aberrations of the 5th order (of which there are nine), and possibly the shortest proof of the practical (Seidel) formulae.
 A. Gullstrand (vide supra, and Ann. d.
 Phys., 1905, 18, p.
 941) founded his theory of aberrations on the differential geometry of surfaces.

 The aberrations of the third order are: (1) aberration of the axis point; (2) aberration of points whose distance from the axis is very small, less than of the third order — the deviation from the sine condition and coma here fall together in one class; (3) astigmatism; (4) curvature of the field; (5) distortion.